 WHAT YOU SHOULD KNOW:

-Your caregiver may need to repeat your endoscopy and biopsy.
-These tests help look for early signs of cancer of the esophagus.
-Ask your caregiver when you will need another endoscopy.
+Your PHP may need to repeat your endoscopy and biopsy.
+These tests help look for early signs of esophageal cancer.
+Write down your questions so you remember to ask them during your visits.

-- Your bowel movements are black, bloody, or tarry-looking.
+- Your bowel movements are black, bloody, or tarry.

 - Your vomit looks like coffee grounds or has blood in it.